 Reverse Osmosis & Water Treatment in Czech Republic

-The Czech Republic is a landlocked nation of just over ten million people in central Europe, between Germany, Poland, Slovakia, and Austria.
+The Czech Republic is a landlocked nation of just over 10.7 million people in central Europe, between Germany, Poland, Slovakia, and Austria.

 Its major environmental issues include: air and water pollution in areas of northwest Bohemia and in northern Moravia around Ostrava which present health risks; and, acid rain damaging forests.
 Efforts to bring industry up to EU code should improve domestic pollution.

 At the close of World War I, the Czechs and Slovaks of the former Austro-Hungarian Empire merged to form Czechoslovakia.

 During the interwar years, having rejected a federal system, the new country's leaders were frequently preoccupied with meeting the demands of other ethnic minorities within the republic, most notably the Sudeten Germans and the Ruthenians (Ukrainians).

 Location: Central Europe, between Germany, Poland, Slovakia, and Austria